ADVERTISEMENT

 (At the same time both said and done.)

-Proving you're a man of deeds to others.
+Proving you’re a person of deeds to others.

 (Unknown period of time.)

-Your answer when your parents want to know when the chores will be done.
+Your answer when your parents ask when the chores will be done.

 Still a popular legal term today.